Uyanide/Spotify_Lyrics/README.md

 A scripting-friendly small utility that talks directly to DBus, fetchs & caches & displays (as plain text) lyrics of the currently playing song from Spotify.
-This can also be used to fetch lyrics for certain trackid and partially control the player state of Spotify such as toggling play-pause and seeking to certain positions.
+This can also be used to partially control the player state of Spotify such as toggling play-pause and seeking to certain positions.

 Currently included methods to get lyrics: